Financial Planning

 Startup businesses fall into common pitfalls with cash flow projections and forecasts because founders and CEOs aren’t necessarily focused entirely on finance.
 You know it’s important to have a firm grasp of your cash flow metrics.
 But that doesn’t mean you’re going to become an expert in generally accepted account principles (GAAP) overnight to be able to build the kind of cash flow plan a dedicated finance team would.

 The reality is that cash flow planning isn’t easy under any circumstance — even if finance happens to be your area of expertise.
 That’s why running out of cash is one of the top reasons startups fail.
-Avoid the following pitfalls to stay in control of your cash flow.
+Avoid the following mistakes to stay in control of your cash flow.

-Pitfall #1: You Only Plan for the Ideal Scenario
+1. You Only Plan for the Ideal Scenario

 Your cash flow forecast has to account for more nuance than the ideal scenario includes.
 For example, what if you assume your Salesforce payments can be broken out over the course of 12 months, but, in reality, you have to pay for twelve months upfront?
 Or, what if one of your customers runs into trouble and can’t pay their invoice?
 These would be major hits to short-term cash flow management that could derail strategic plans.

 It’s difficult to create a cash flow forecast that accounts for all the nuances and variabilities that can impact your bank balances on a daily, weekly, and monthly basis.
-But having deep visibility into a wide range of potential scenarios is crucial to startup success.
+But, having deep visibility into a wide range of potential scenarios is crucial to startup success.

 One reason startups experience funding shortfalls is that their cash flow forecasts and projections don’t align with headcount plans, expense forecasts, sales rep quota capacity plans, and other financial models that help run the business.
-This happens when financial assumptions you make in the model don’t match up with the reality of the changes in your bank account.
+This happens when the financial assumptions you make in the model don’t match up with the reality of the changes in your bank account.

 You might build your SaaS financial model on the assumption that 100% of your customers will pay you on a monthly basis.
 But in reality, you may end up negotiating different terms depending on the customer.
 What if 80% of your customers pay monthly, 10% pay annually, and 10% pay upfront?
 If you adjust your cash flow forecast without also updating the financial model, you can end up with blind spots in your strategic plans.